-Traditional compression socks or stockings are used to treat swelling, varicose veins and other circulatory problems.
+Traditional compression socks or compression stockings are used to treat swelling, varicose veins and other circulatory problems.
 The compression in these socks is graduated; tightest at the ankle and gradually less compressive towards the top of the sock, usually ending at the knee.
 These types of compression socks are not used to treat Plantar Fasciitis.

 There is another type of sock, with a compressive sleeve surrounding the arch of the foot, that may help with plantar fascia pain.
 These socks, while also called compression socks do not work in the same way as the graduated compression stockings mentioned above.
-The compressive sleeve provides support and compression around the arch of your foot, providing you with mild support throughout your day where you need it most.
+The compressive sleeve provides support and pressure around the arch of your foot, providing you with mild support throughout your day where you need it most.

-Do Plantar Fasciitis Compression Socks Work?
+How Do Compression Socks for Plantar Fasciitis Work?

-What are the Benefits of Plantar Fasciitis Compression Socks?
+What Are the Benefits of Plantar Fasciitis Compression Socks?

-- Decreased pain and inflammation
+Decreased pain and inflammation

-- Improved arch support without shoes
+Improved arch support without shoes

 Can I Wear Compression Socks for Plantar Fasciitis at Night?

-Yes, compression socks can help to provide some relief while you sleep and for those first few painful steps in the morning.
+Yes, compression socks for Plantar Fasciitis can help to provide some relief while you sleep and for those first few painful steps in the morning.
 If you are like most people who suffer from plantar fasciitis pain, taking that first step out of bed every morning is generally the most painful time of day.
 This is, in part, because your plantar fascia rests in a shortened position while you sleep and is stretched quickly (and painfully!) with those first few steps.
 The light compression and mild arch support may help reduce the pain in those first steps out of bed in the morning.

-Can I Wear Compression Socks with Orthotics?
+Can I Wear Plantar Fasciitis Compression Socks With Orthotics?

-Yes, as long as it feels comfortable, you can safely wear plantar fasciitis socks with custom orthotics.
+Yes, as long as it feels comfortable, you can safely wear plantar fasciitis compression socks with custom orthotics.
 However, if they are too tight or cause discomfort while wearing certain shoes, you need to find the cause of the discomfort, possibly modify your sock/shoe combination, or wear your compression socks only when your shoes are off.
 It’s best to first consult with a pedorthist before combining compression socks and custom orthotics to ensure that compression socks are not conflicting with the support of your custom orthotics.